Who is the GOD

 Another common reference to the Lord in the Old Testament was "the Rock."
-With this metaphor in mind, examine the following Old and New Testament scriptures that show that the Word or the Spokesman, before He became the man Jesus, was that same member of the God Family who spoke with mankind in Old Testament times.
+With this metaphor in mind, examine the following Old and New Testament scriptures that show that the Word or the Spokesman, before He became the man Jesus.
 We'll leave out the 20 or so references in the Psalms, but you might want to look those up for yourself.

-"For I proclaim the name of the Lord: Ascribe greatness to our God.
-He is the Rock, His work is perfect; For all His ways are justice, a God of truth and without injustice; Righteous and upright is He."
-(Deuteronomy 32:3-4)
+3 “For I proclaim the name of the LORD; Ascribe greatness to our God!
+4 “The Rock!
+His work is perfect, For all His ways are just; (Deuteronomy 32:3-4, NASB)

 Jesus Christ, who spoke to the prophets of old is the cornerstone of our faith, our Rock.

-"Moreover, brethren, I do not want you to be unaware that all our fathers were under the cloud, all passed through the sea, all were baptized into Moses in the cloud and in the sea, all ate the same spiritual food, and all drank the same spiritual drink.
-For they drank of that spiritual Rock that followed them, and that Rock was Christ. " (1Corinthians 10:1-4)
+1 And I do not wish you to be ignorant, brethren, that all our fathers were under the cloud, and all passed through the sea, 2 and all to Moses were baptized in the cloud, and in the sea; 3 and all the same spiritual food did eat, 4 and all the same spiritual drink did drink, for they were drinking of a spiritual rock following them, and the rock was the Christ; (1Corinthians 10:1-4, YLT)